 The SA held another stall promoting the older style of hoodies during the cold weather with most of them selling out nearly instantly!
+Due to the cost-of-living cris selling out nearly instantly!
 Due to the cost-of-living crisis they decided to sell these at a more reduced cost of £3 per hoodie and students were glad of the opportunity to purchase the garments.